zhenyulee/zhenyulee.github.io/_pages/group.md

 permalink: /group/
 ---

 I have been leading the Network Architecture and System Group at ICT, CAS since June, 2019.
-The group was previously led by [Prof. Gaogang Xie] (https://people.ucas.ac.cn/~\_xie).
+The group was previously led by [Prof. Gaogang Xie](https://people.ucas.ac.cn/~\_xie).
 Our group focuses on: (1) Internet measurement; (2) Internet architecture and (3) programmable network.
 We are more system oriented --- we observe networked systems, optimizing them and also build new ones.

-We work closely with <span style="color:blue">industry partners</span>.
+We work closely with <span style="font-weight:bold">industry partners</span>.
 If you are from industry and are interested in collabrating with us, please do not hensitate to contact me.

-We are also always looking for <span style="color:blue">highly motivated students</span> that are interested in system developing as either interns or post graduate students.
+We are also always looking for <span style="font-weight:bold">highly motivated students</span> that are interested in system developing as either interns or post graduate students.
 Please drop me emails if you are interested.

 Below I list the PhD students that had closely worked with me or are now working with me.